NW-MLakin/pyChallenges/README.md

 # Python Challenges

+Challenges to test your knowledge of Python!

-### add.py - Add numbers together and display the result
+#### add.py - Add numbers together and display the result